youen/djity/docsrc/source/developer/localization.rst

-Language Localisation
+Language localization
 =====================

-Instructions below are for localisation/internationalization of Djity.
-However Djity applications being organized in a very similar way, applications developpers could be interested as well.
+Instructions below are for localization/internationalization of Djity.
+However Djity applications being organized in a very similar way, applications developers could be interested as well.

 Interface localisation
 ++++++++++++++++++++++

-Djity uses Django in a pretty standard way for internalization/localisation `<http://docs.djangoproject.com/en/dev/topics/i18n/>`_.
+Djity uses Django in a pretty standard way for internalization/localization `<http://docs.djangoproject.com/en/dev/topics/i18n/>`_.

-Messages are generated in the locale directory of djity's package.
+Messages are generated in the locale directory of Djity's package.
 Commands below should be used in the directory of Djity's main package (directory 'djity' in root).

 A new language translation (chinese in the example below) for python file and template can be added by ::